tinted-theming/home/CONTRIBUTING.md

 - Follows our [Code of Conduct] and contribution guidelines
 - Aligns with Tinted Theming's thematic and aesthetic standards
-- Includes, at least basic, documentation on theme usage
+- Includes at least basic documentation on theme usage

 ### Agreement

 When a repository is transferred to Tinted Theming, it then belongs to the Tinted Theming Github organization and community.
 The previous owner changes from being the owner of the repository to a maintainer of the repository.
-It is not mandatory to be a maintainer of transferring.
+It is not mandatory to be a maintainer after transferring, but we recomment it.

-Becoming a Tinted Theming maintainer when transfering in a repository is optional.
+Due to how Github deals with redirects, we recommend not re-creating a Github repository with the same URL after transferring since it will break the redirect from the old repository URL to the newly transferred repository.

 ### Process